 Relationship intelligence in B2B outreach

-The B2B selling landscape is changing rapidly — buyers are in control of the sales process and prefer to have fewer interactions with salespeople.
+Buyers now control the sales process and actively avoid sales conversations.
+Sales leaders with all the right contact data still fail to convert leads because they can't initiate meaningful conversations.
 With no way to initiate a conversation with a prospect, sales leaders can have all the usual contact information and strategies in place and still fail to convert their leads.

 Relationship intelligence helps sales leaders navigate this tricky situation by giving them cues about when to reach out and engage a prospect to close the deal.